Path to Membership

 Sign up to become a Student Affiliate to stay up to date with the profession and receive association newsletters and event notifications.

 Study in an accredited program

-Individuals with a Bachelor of Landscape Architecture from an accredited program are eligible to apply upon graduation.
-Information on Accredited programs can be found in the OALA Handbook, Section 7.2 - Education Requirements.
+Individuals with a Bachelor or Masters of Landscape Architecture from an accredited program are eligible to apply upon graduation.
+Information on accredited programs can be found in the OALA Handbook, Section 7.2 - Education Requirements.